 The 10 minarets, rebuilt since the war, once again pierce Mostar’s skyline like Muslim exclamation points.
 Each Friday, the town’s mosques are busy with worshippers.
 Across town, twice as high as the tallest minaret, towers the Croats’ Catholic church spire.
 Like the mosques, this new church is busy serving the faithful in its community.
 Observing this, it occurred to me that I’ve never met anyone — from either community here — who called the war anything but a tragic mistake.

-Climbing up the hill from the Old Bridge is Coppersmiths' Street — a lively shopping zone with the flavor of a Turkish bazaar: hammered-copper decorations, artists' galleries, and a local twist: old Yugoslav army kitsch.
+Leading up the hill from the Old Bridge is Coppersmiths’ Street — a lively shopping zone with the flavor of a Turkish bazaar: you’ll find hammered-copper decorations, artists’ galleries, and a local twist: old Yugoslav Army kitsch.

 And in the evening, restaurants along Coppersmiths’ Street and the rest of Mostar’s riverfront clamor for your business.
 Grilled meats are big here — including shish kebabs and the little sausage links called ćevapčići.
 And everything tastes better with a dab of ajvar — that’s a condiment made of eggplant and red pepper...like Bosnian ketchup with a kick.

-An after-dinner stroll inspires confidence in this region's ability to heal its wounds.
-Young and old, everyone's out embracing life.
-Masala Square — literally "Place of Prayer" — is designed for big gatherings.
+An after-dinner stroll inspires confidence in this region’s ability to heal its wounds.
+Young and old, everyone’s out embracing life.
+Masala Square — literally “Place of Prayer” — is designed for big gatherings.
 And tonight, the students are out...and Bosnian hormones are raging.
 Being young and sexy is a great equalizer.
-These twentysomething Bosnians were toddlers during the war.
-Seeing them tonight, it's clear they see a bright and promising future.
+These 20-something Bosnians were toddlers during the war.
+Seeing them tonight, it’s clear: They’re looking forward to a bright and promising future.